openstack/cinder/doc/source/configuration/block-storage/drivers/zfssa-nfs-driver.rst

 The Oracle ZFS Storage Appliance (ZFSSA) NFS driver enables the ZFSSA to be used seamlessly as a block storage resource.
-The driver enables you to to create volumes on a ZFS share that is NFS mounted.
+The driver enables you to create volumes on a ZFS share that is NFS mounted.

 Requirements
 ~~~~~~~~~~~~